-Co-production is an idea new to this blog that relates to many of its themes, such as the local economy, mutuality and community assets.
+Co-production relates to many of this blog’s themes, such as the local economy, mutuality and community assets.
 I’m grateful to Mark Woodhead for introducing me to co-production.
 The New Economics Foundation has published a free ebook “Co-production: A Manifesto for growing the core economy“.
 If you want to know more about co-production, this paper is a good place to start.

 My aim is to explore co-production’s relationship with some of my key themes and particularly the local economy.
 You will note the term “core economy” in the subtitle to the NEF paper and this is a good place to start.
 Edgar Cahn, in the forward to the ebook, writes: